saqibumar/react-redux-scaffolding/README.md

 # Getting Started with Create React App
+This is a scaffolding project using reactjs + redux.
+Anyone can get a head start with this demo project and build up.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+### `npm i`

 ### `npm start`